vithanagevms/dynamic-predestrian-crossing-timing/README.md

 ## Traffic Light System
-The system implements a dynamic traffic light control mechanism that responds to pedestrian presence and movement:
+The system implements a dynamic traffic light control mechanism that responds to pedestrian presence and movement: bounding boxes of pedestrians were colored in greeen.
+Red if they are in zone, orange when estimating the slowest.

-BLINKING_GREEN state: Initial state when pedestrians are first detected entering the crossing zone COUNTDOWN state: After monitoring for 10 seconds, calculates completion time for the slowest pedestrian GREEN state: When all pedestrians have cleared the crossing zone
+- BLINKING_GREEN state: Initial state when pedestrians are first detected entering the crossing zone
+- COUNTDOWN state: After monitoring for 10 seconds, calculates completion time for the slowest pedestrian
+- GREEN state: When all pedestrians have cleared the crossing zone

 The traffic light visualization appears in the top-left corner of the display, showing the current state and countdown timer when applicable.
 The system automatically adjusts timing based on real-time pedestrian tracking data.